Harker-Hackers/harker-hackers.github.io/members.md

 <br>

-- [Aarit Gupta](https://github.com/25aaritg) (design): I am good at graphics and photo editing and has made the logo for Harker Hackers and the icon for the extension.
+- [Aarit Gupta](https://github.com/25aaritg) (design): I am good at graphics and photo editing and have made the logo for Harker Hackers.
 I do most of the graphics for the team but I also write python fluently.

 We have more people joining us!
 If you want to join, please see our [applications page](applications).